shahriargolchin/time-travel-in-llms/README.md

 ## Time Travel in LLMs: Tracing Data Contamination in Large Language Models ![Static Badge](https://img.shields.io/badge/ICLR%202024%20notable%20top%205%25-red?color=%23BA0C2F) ![Static Badge](https://img.shields.io/badge/Spotlight%20paper-blue?color=%230C2FBA)

-This repository hosts the components necessary for implementing all the methods proposed in the paper, [Time Travel in LLMs: Tracing Data Contamination in Large Language Models](https://openreview.net/forum?id=2Rwq6c3tvr), authored by Shahriar Golchin* and Mihai Surdeanu.
+This repository hosts the codebase for implementing all the methods proposed in the paper entitled "[Time Travel in LLMs: Tracing Data Contamination in Large Language Models](https://openreview.net/forum?id=2Rwq6c3tvr)," authored by Shahriar Golchin* and Mihai Surdeanu.

 Explore more resources related to this paper: [video](https://recorder-v3.slideslive.com/?share=92015&s=3d4e371d-07c0-44ac-9e6e-06ecef31c3b4), [poster](https://iclr.cc/media/PosterPDFs/ICLR%202024/19550.png?t=1714614786.3643699), and [media](https://thenewstack.io/how-to-detect-and-clean-up-data-contamination-in-llms/).

 ## Overview

-Our research is the <b><ins>first</ins></b> to systematically uncover and detect the issue of data contamination within the fully black-box large language models (LLMs).
-The primary idea revolves around the notion that if an LLM has seen a dataset instance during its pre-training phase, the LLM is able to replicate it.
+Our research is the <b><ins>first</ins></b> to systematically uncover and detect the issue of data contamination in the fully black-box large language models (LLMs).
+The primary idea revolves around the fact that if an LLM has seen a dataset instance during its pre-training phase, the LLM is able to replicate it.
 This is supported by two observations: (1) LLMs have enough capacity to memorize data; and (2) LLMs are trained to follow instructions effectively.
 However, due to the safety filters implemented in LLMs to prevent them from generating copyrighted content, explicitly asking LLMs to reproduce these instances is ineffective, as it triggers safety mechanisms.
 Our method circumvents these filters by replicating dataset instances given their random-length initial segments.
 Below is an example of our strategy in action, whereby the subsequent segment of an instance from the train split of the [IMDB dataset](https://huggingface.co/datasets/imdb) is exactly replicated by [GPT-4](https://openai.com/research/gpt-4).

 <img src="demo.gif"/>

 ## Getting Started

 ### Installation

-Start the process by cloning the repository, executing the command below:
+Start the process by cloning the repository using the command below:

 ```console
 git clone https://github.com/shahriargolchin/time-travel-in-llms.git
 ```

-Afterward, proceed to the project's directory with this command:
+Make sure that you are in the project's directory.
+If not, navigate to the project's root directory by executing the following command:

 ```console
 cd time-travel-in-llms